 Pick the Right Hotel

-A huge part of having a successful transportation experience at Disney World is picking the right hotel in the first place.
+A huge part of having a successful transportation experience at Disney World is picking the right hotel.
 If you pick a remote location just to save a few dollars a night, you may well find yourself spending those dollars (and then some) to get around efficiently on your vacation.

 While most Disney hotels are closer to the parks than non-Disney ones, there are quite a few non-Disney hotels in strategic locations that can set you up for transit success.
 Before you pick any of them, do some research.
 Do they offer a shuttle system to make your life easier and save you from driving?
 How often does it run?
 Does it cost extra?
 Does it go to all the Disney theme parks or just to the Transportation and Ticket Center?
 Investigate all these kinds of logistics before making your choice to save serious time on vacation.

 Also consider the Swan and Dolphin hotels located on Disney property.
 The Swan and Dolphin are located on the boat route connecting Hollywood Studios and Epcot, so they are even served by some Disney transportation.
-Similarly, the Four Seasons Orlando (also on Disney property) has a regularly-scheduled shuttle to each of the Disney parks that is rarely crowded and is highly reliable.
+Similarly, the Four Seasons Orlando (also on Disney property) has a regularly-scheduled shuttle to each of the Disney parks.

 BYOC (Bring Your Own Car)

-Many Disney guests don’t like to rely on shuttles and instead simply prefer to drive to the Disney parks each day.
+Many Disney guests don’t like to rely on shuttles and instead preferring to drive to the parks each day.
 If you are driving to Disney from home, you’ll obviously bring a car along with you.
 But if you fly into Orlando, a car rental is needed.
 Luckily, Orlando has cheap and easy car rental choices.

-Just remember that when heading to Disney destinations with your own car, you’ll need to budget for parking fees ($20 per day per car at the parks, as of spring 2016).
+Just remember that when heading to Disney destinations with your own car, you’ll need to budget for parking fees.
+Disney charges $20 per day per car at the parks as of summer 2017.
 If you are going for a longer trip, consider an annual park pass which includes free parking.
 You may be able to break even or even save money if your trip is more than a week long.
 Also remember that if you are planning to dine at a Disney hotel restaurant, Disney hotels will let you park for free.

 Use Disney Transportation

-Riding-sharing services are taking many major cities by storm.
-I’m happy to report that they are alive and well in Orlando.
-Uber and Lyft are both cheaper alternatives to the Orlando taxi monopoly.
-I used both services multiple times during my last Walt Disney World trip and found a huge time and money savings when I needed to get somewhere quickly and couldn’t wait for a shuttle.
-I’d recommend having both apps on your phone so that you can look for the service that has the cheaper rate as well as the shortest wait.
-I found, for example, that Lyft was charging 2x surge pricing one morning before park opening but that Uber was only charging 1.2x.
+I used both services multiple times during my last several Walt Disney World trips.
+I found a huge time and money savings when I needed to get somewhere quickly and couldn’t wait for a shuttle.
+I’d recommend having both apps on your phone so that you can look for the service that has the cheaper rate and the shortest wait.
+I found, for example, that Lyft was charging 2x surge pricing one morning but that Uber was only charging 1.2x.
 Although I generally prefer Lyft, choosing Uber for that trip was a no-brainer.

 The Final Word on Off-Property Transportation